jdblack/sotd/README.md

 ### Song Management commands

-- `add #channel URL Your description of a song` add a song to sotd bot
+- `add #channel URL An optional user explanation for why they contributed this song` add ads a new song to the playlist for the given channel.
+The song will also be used as backfill for channels that have empty playlists
+- `add! #channel URL Song description` - Add a song to the playlist even if the song has previously been added to sotd
 - `song rm URL` [TODO] Completely remove a song from SOTDbot.
 Intended for those NSFW moments

 ### Playlist Commands